-The carburettor has 3 adjustments available:
+The carburettor has 2 adjustments available:

-- Idle Speed - Controls how open the throttle is when the throttle is released.
-If idle speed is set too low, the engine will stop when the throttle is released due to a lack of air/fuel mixture.
-If idle speed is set too high, the engine will run when the throttle is released, however, at a speed that will engage the clutch and cause the saw chain to rotate - this is a dangerous condition that should never be allowed. - Low Speed Mixture - Controls the proportion of fuel in the air/fuel mixture at idle speed.
-If the low speed mixture is too rich, the engine will load up when idling and then stop.
-If the low speed mixture is too lean, the engine will race or surge when idling and then stop. - High Speed Mixture - Controls the proportion of fuel in the air/fuel mixture at working speed.
+- Idle Speed - Controls how open the throttle is when released.
+If idle speed is too low, the engine may stop when the throttle is released due to a lack of air/fuel mixture.
+If idle speed is too high, the engine may idle at a speed that engages the clutch and cause the cutting attachment to rotate - this is a dangerous condition that should never be allowed. - High Speed Mixture - Controls the proportion of fuel in the air/fuel mixture at working speed.
 If the high speed mixture is too rich, the engine may not reach the speed necessary for maximum power, emit excessive smoke and respond poorly to throttle movement.
-If the high speed mixture is too lean, the engine may reach speeds where bearing failure and piston seizure are likely.
+If the high speed mixture is too lean, the engine may reach speeds where bearing failure and piston seizure are possible.
 It will also lack power and tend to run very hot.